How to watch the Super Bowl and actually keep up

 Where is the game being played?

-MB Stadium has only been open since 2017, when it rose unbidden out of the ground like a volcano.
-However, Atlanta has already played host to two other Super Bowls; one in 1994 and another in 2000, in which the Los Angeles Rams beat the Tennessee Titans.
+MB Stadium has been open only since 2017, when it rose unbidden out of the ground like a volcano.
+However, Atlanta has already played host to two other Super Bowls; one in 1994 and another in 2000, when the Rams, then from St. Louis, beat the Tennessee Titans.
 Does that give the Rams a slight edge this year?
 Who knows.
 Lay your queries at the feet of the giant bird statue.

 Is the roof going to be open?